Trump, Republicans talk border in Grand Rapids

 Democrats, however, are countering that narrative by blaming Trump for tanking what had been bipartisan border security legislation in Congress.
 Trump told Republicans not to support the deal.

-“I don’t have a lot of tolerance for people who want to score political points when it continues to endanger our economy and, to some extent, you know, our people, as we saw play out in Grand Rapids recently,” Governor Gretchen Whitmer said.
+“I don’t have a lot of tolerance for people who want to score political points when it continues to endanger our economy and, to some extend, you know, our people as we saw play out in Grand Rapids recently,” Governor Gretchen Whitmer said.

 Local authorities have suggested the murder was an example of domestic violence.